fanweng/cpp-programming/knowledge-base/concurrency/multithreading/shared-data.md

 ## Thread-safe initialization of data

-If shared data is read-only, it's sufficient to initialize it in a thread-safe way.
+If shared data is read-only, never modified, it's sufficient to initialize it in a [thread-safe](thread-safe-initialization) way.